12.1 Test of Two Variances

 Analysis of variance compares the means of a response variable for several groups.
 ANOVA compares the variation within each group to the variation of the mean of each group.
 The ratio of these two is the F statistic from an F distribution with (number of groups – 1) as the numerator degrees of freedom and (number of observations – number of groups) as the denominator degrees of freedom.
 These statistics are summarized in the ANOVA table.

 12.4 Facts About the F Distribution

 The graph of the F distribution is always positive and skewed right, though the shape can be mounded or exponential depending on the combination of numerator and denominator degrees of freedom.
 The F statistic is the ratio of a measure of the variation in the group means to a similar measure of the variation within the groups.
 If the null hypothesis is correct, then the numerator should be small compared to the denominator.
 A small F statistic will result, and the area under the F curve to the right will be large, representing a large p-value.
 When the null hypothesis of equal group means is incorrect, then the numerator should be large compared to the denominator, giving a large F statistic and a small area (small p-value) to the right of the statistic under the F curve.

-When the data have unequal group sizes (unbalanced data), then techniques from Figure 12.3 need to be used for hand calculations.
+When the data have unequal group sizes (unbalanced data), then techniques from 12.3 The F Distribution and the F-Ratio need to be used for hand calculations.
 In the case of balanced data (the groups are the same size) however, simplified calculations based on group means and variances may be used.
 In practice, of course, software is usually employed in the analysis.
 As in any analysis, graphs of various sorts should be used in conjunction with numerical techniques.
 Always look at your data!